Frequently Asked Questions

 -

-Yes.
-Since 2018, the city has worked with residents to develop the Parks and Trail System Plan through pop-up events, public meetings, interactive online maps, social media and other efforts to understand community needs.
+Since 2018, the city has worked with residents to develop the plan to improve its park and trail system through pop-up events, public meetings, interactive online maps, social media and other efforts to understand community needs.
 After a pause from 2020 to 2022, planning resumed in 2023 with a detailed assessment of park quality, accessibility, and contributions to conservation and community health.

 -